-While there are a number of countries offering the second residence by investment, not all of them are quick to boast of a politically stable country.
-Ensuring your second residency in a politically stable country means that you can travel there with peace of mind whenever you need with no unexpected conditions waiting for you on the other end.
+While there are a number of countries offering second residence by investment, not all of them are quick to boast of a politically stable country.
+Ensuring your second residency in a politically stable country means that you can travel there with peace of mind whenever you need it with no unexpected conditions waiting for you on the other end.

-For example, a country like Malta which offers second residency by investment is a Republic and a member state of the EU.
-Although small in size, Malta boasts a stable political atmosphere enjoyed by both locals and expats.
+For example, a country like Malta which offers the second residency by investment is a Republic and a member state of the EU.
+Although small in size, Malta boasts a stable political atmosphere enjoyed by both locals and ex-pats.
 It is also important to note that in Malta, the government is democratically elected every five years.

 Malta is not aligned with any of the major powers and enjoys excellent relations with most countries.
 Malta has pioneered various processes to bring about more stability in the Euro-Med region.